Skip to page content

 At a Glance

-• The candidate’s scholarly contributions, which might include scholarly applied work during their training at the University of Georgia, and
+• The candidate’s scholarly contributions, which may include scholarly applied work during their training at UGA

 • How the candidate would use the monetary award to support their research